asmsh/go-playstore-scraper/README.md

 Check the changes before upgrading.
 See issues for not supported app fields.

+### Legal
+This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Google or any of its affiliates or subsidiaries.
+This is an independent and unofficial API.
+Use at your own risk.

 ### Examples

 * Using the app id(package name), extract all the app info.